Skip to main content

 2. The candidate, after consultation with the director, and within two months of the special examinations, will then invite two other faculty members to serve as readers.
 In exceptional cases, and with the prior approval of the graduate committee, one of these two members may be drawn from another department, another university, or an equivalent institution.

-3. Before the end of the term following the special examinations, or at the latest the end of that academic year, the candidate shall meet with the director and the two readers for approval of the prospectus of the dissertation.
+3. Before the end of the term following the special examinations, the candidate shall meet with the director and the two readers for approval of the prospectus of the dissertation.
 The prospectus should reflect preliminary research working towards a student’s dissertation topic.
-Its purpose is to ensure that the candidate has done enough work to determine that a) the project is coherent, is of suitable scope, and has not been done before in the same way, and (b) the candidate has the knowledge and skills to carry it out in reasonable time.
+Its purpose is to ensure that the candidate has done enough work to determine that (a) the project is coherent, is of suitable scope, and has not been done before in the same way, and (b) the candidate has the knowledge and skills to carry it out in reasonable time.
 The prospectus should include an account of the issues to be investigated, a concise statement of the motivations for the proposed research, a brief overview of previous scholarship, an outline of the approach that will be taken (e.g., methodologies and theories), a breakdown of the proposed chapters, a research bibliography for the project (for which the director will determine the length and style), and a timetable for completion.
-The recommended length is 15–20 pages.
+The recommended length is 20-25 pages.
 The director shall promptly, by means of the appropriate form (available in the department office), notify the graduate committee of the approved title and the name of the members of the dissertation committee.

-6. When the candidate and the committee deem that the dissertation is ready to be examined, the candidate shall present a complete draft of the dissertation not later than two weeks before the degree application due date specified on degree calendar in Policies for that year.
-The members of the committee shall have not less than two weeks in which to read the dissertation, after which they shall confer, either in person or by other means, and shall decide, by majority vote, whether the dissertation defense should proceed.
+6. When the candidate and the committee agree that the dissertation is ready to be examined, the candidate shall share the entire dissertation with the committee.
+Candidates must submit their drafts not later than two weeks before the degree application due date specified on the degree calendar in Haravrd Griffin GSAS Policies for that year.
+The members of the committee shall have not less than two weeks in which to read the dissertation, after which they shall confer and shall decide by majority vote whether the dissertation examination should proceed.
 If the decision is positive, the committee members shall also agree on the changes and revisions needed for the dissertation to be approved.
-If, in the view of the committee members, substantial work remains to be done on the dissertation, the defense will be postponed to a later date.
+A positive committee vote implies that a majority of committee members are prepared to approve the dissertation as it is or with minor revisions.
+If, in the view of the committee members, substantial work remains to be done on the dissertation, the examination will be postponed to a later date.
 The director shall communicate the results of the committee discussion to the candidate.

-8. The defense shall consist of a full and frank discussion of the dissertation, including plans for eventual publication of the results in article or monograph form.
-Following the discussion, the members of the committee shall decide, by majority vote, whether to approve the dissertation, and, if the result is positive, shall sign the dissertation acceptance certificate.
+8. Examinations of the dissertation for all degree candidates must be held before the Harvard Griffin GSAS deadline for the submission of dissertations to ProQuest.
+The examination, whether in the form of a private final conversation or in the form of a public defense, shall consist of a full and frank discussion of the dissertation including plans for eventual publication of the results in article or monograph form.
+Following the discussion, the members of the committee shall decide by majority vote whether to approve the dissertation and, if the result is positive, shall sign the dissertation acceptance certificate.
 Harvard Griffin GSAS rules require at least three signatures on the Dissertation Acceptance Certificate.

 Satisfactory Progress

-PhD students in classics need to fulfill the satisfactory progress requirement of the Graduate School in order to be eligible for financial aid and teaching.
-To do so, they need to be checked in, registered, and enrolled through the Registrar at the beginning of each semester by published deadlines, achieve a minimum grade point average of B (3.0), and work towards the completion of their requirements.
+PhD students in classics need to fulfill the satisfactory academic progress requirement of the graduate school and the program in order to remain enrolled and therefore eligible for financial aid and teaching.
+Students must be checked in, registered, and enrolled (or have applied for non-resident status) at the beginning of each semester by published deadlines, achieve a minimum grade point average of B (3.0), and work towards the completion of their requirements.
 The department uses the following provisions as definitions of satisfactory progress towards the completion of departmental requirements:

-During the first two years of graduate study, any student who is registered, working towards fulfilling their program requirements and has achieved a minimum grade-point average of B (3.0) (see Policies: Grade and Examination Requirements) is considered to be making satisfactory progress.
+1. During the first four semesters of graduate study, any student who is registered full-time, working towards fulfilling their program requirements, and has achieved a minimum grade-point average of B (3.0) (see Policies: Grade and Examination Requirements) is considered to be making satisfactory progress.

-By the end of the fifth semester, a student must have passed general examinations.
+3. By the end of the fifth semester, a student should ordinarily have passed the general examinations.

-Special examinations should be completed by the start of the seventh semester.
+4. Special examinations should ordinarily be completed by the start of the seventh semester.

-Before the end of the semester following the special examinations or at the latest by the end of the fourth year, a student must have passed the dissertation prospectus.
+5. Before the end of the semester following the special examinations, a student should ordinarily have passed the dissertation prospectus.

-By the end of the fifth year, and each subsequent year during which a student is allowed to register, they must have produced at least one acceptable chapter of the dissertation or equivalent thereof as detailed in the yearly written summary of the dissertation committee annual meeting prepared by the dissertation director and shared with the student and the Director of Graduate Studies.
+6. By the end of the ninth and tenth semesters, and each subsequent year during which a student is allowed to register, they must have produced at least one acceptable chapter of the dissertation or equivalent thereof as detailed in the yearly written summary of the dissertation committee annual meeting prepared by the dissertation director and shared with the student and the Director of Graduate Studies.
 (See dissertation regulations.)

-Students are guaranteed financial support in the form of tuition and health fees for five years.
-Funding for an additional sixth year is available through Harvard Griffin GSAS’s Dissertation Completion Fellowship.
-Students who cannot apply for the Dissertation Completion Fellowship in their G6 year and who require departmental support to cover tuition and health fees beyond the fifth year must petition the graduate committee for an extension.
+Students are guaranteed financial support in the form of tuition and health fees coverage for at least five years.
+When students have completed a minimum of two dissertation chapters, they are eligible for funding through Harvard Griffin GSAS’s Dissertation Completion Fellowship.
+Students who are making academic progress but cannot apply for the Dissertation Completion Fellowship in their G6 year and who require support to cover tuition and health fees may petition the graduate committee for an extension.

 Contact Info